 Respect those with opposing opinions.

-: once you are disrespectful you may as well be screaming into an abyss, because the other person is no longer capable of hearing what you’re saying.
+As someone with a degree in strategic communication I can tell you: once you are disrespectful you may as well be screaming into an abyss, because the other person is no longer capable of hearing what you’re saying.

-and I took an annual Thanksgiving trip just the two of us every year since I was 10 for 10 days.
+My grandpa and I took an annual Thanksgiving trip just the two of us every year since I was 10 for 10 days.
 As you can imagine being with one person for that long all day every day led to some disagreement.
 Respectful disagreement leads to respectful resolution and we only loved each other more the next morning for those mutually respected battles.

 No phones at the table.